 Since liquor is related to the vayu tattva (the air element), while drinking it, we fall like the inverted pentacle head downwards and legs upward into the abyss of ruin and dreadful sorrow (see chapter thirteen).

 The shaft of the abyss, from which smoke rises like a great furnace, reeks of alcohol.

 That woman of the Apocalypse of Saint John, dressed in purple and scarlet and adorned in gold, precious stones and pearls, drinks alcohol.
 She holds a golden cup in her hands full of abominations and the filthiness of her Fornication.
 That is the great whore whose number is 666.

 The religious guide, priest, mystic, or prophet who makes the mistake of getting drunk with abominable alcohol is truly wretched!

-This chapter is from The Mystery of the Golden Blossom (1971) by Samael Aun Weor.
-The print and ebook editions by Glorian Publishing (a non-profit organization) are illustrated to aid your understanding, and include features like a glossary and index.
-Buy the book, and you benefit yourself and others.
+This chapter is from The Mystery of the Golden Flower (1971) by Samael Aun Weor.
+The print and ebook editions by Glorian Publishing (a non-profit organization) include features like illustrations, footnotes, glossary, and index.